-Martine Hébert, Vice-President, Quebec and National French Spokesperson
+Martine Hébert, Senior Vice-President and National French Spokesperson

 Martine holds a Bachelors and a Masters degree in Economics from the University of Montreal and has nearly 20 years experience in public and government relations.